 Here, you’ll want to give your macro a name that is reasonable and simple.
 Avoid space or symbols when naming a macro.
 Also never begin a macro name with a letter or an underscore.

 Step #3: Apply the Accounting Number Format and modify it

 It is time to finally record the macro.
-I have already covered the steps to apply accounting number format near the beginning of this tutorials.
+I have already covered the steps to apply the accounting number format near the beginning of these tutorials.
 I also explained how to modify the accounting number format by changing the currency sign and the number of decimal places.
 Follow the same steps to make it three decimal places and assign a dollar sign to it.